 Traditional dental flosses are mostly made from synthetic plastic called nylon, taking a long time decompose.
 The process of creating a waxy nylon floss also uses crude oil.
 Switching to a plant-based and eco-friendly dental floss is one great step you could take to reduce your plastic use.
 In recent years a few plant-based options have emerged.

-These eco-friendly flosses use a unique blend of natural mulberry silk, mint and candelilla wax to create the perfect vegan dental floss.
+These eco-friendly flosses use a unique blend of natural corn PLA, mint and candelilla wax to create the perfect vegan dental floss.

 Did you know that sponges used to be eco-friendly?.
 That’s right, most sponges are made from cellulose and wood pulp, a naturally occurring sugar found in plant cells.
 This is used to create the squidgy sponges we love for cleaning.
 However, the plastic revolution gave rise to variations that use plastic scrubbers and scourers!
 Once again, another eco-friendly product that has turned to plastic over the years.